atsushi130/http-status-code-searcher/readme.md

 ```

 ## License
-tabelog-searcher is available under the MIT and Apache 2.0 license.
+http_status_code_searcher is available under the MIT and Apache 2.0 license.
 See the [LICENSE file](https://github.com/atsushi130/http-status-code-searcher/blob/master/license-mit).